-orientation is consistent with the concept of asset loss since a capability is a form of intangible asset.
-As noted above, cyber resiliency engineering focuses on capabilities supporting missions or business functions and on the effects of adversarial actions on systems.
+2027orientation is consistent with the concept of asset loss since a capability is a form of2028intangible asset.
+As noted above, cyber resiliency engineering focuses on capabilities2029supporting missions or business functions and on the effects of adversarial actions on2030systems.

-While [SP 800-160 v1] views security, asset loss, and protection broadly, much of the security literature and many security practitioners focus narrowly on the security objectives of confidentiality, integrity, and availability of information and information systems [FIPS 199].
-Cyber resiliency engineering considers a broader range of cyber effects (i.e., effects in cyberspace) than the loss of confidentiality, integrity, or availability of information or of system services.
-Cyber effects of concern to cyber resiliency engineering do include the effects of concern to security, including service degradation and denial or interruption of service, non-disruptive modification or fabrication as well as corruption or destruction of information resources, and unauthorized disclosure of information.
-In addition, they include the system-of-interest; reduced confidence in system capabilities, which can alter system usage behavior; and finally, alterations in behaviors affecting external systems, which can result in cascading failures beyond the system-of-interest.
+2031 While [SP 800-160 v1] views security, asset loss, and protection broadly, much of the 2032 security literature and many security practitioners focus narrowly on the security objectives 2033 of confidentiality, integrity, and availability of information and information systems [FIPS 2034 199].
+Cyber resiliency engineering considers a broader range of cyber effects (i.e., effects 2035 in cyberspace) than the loss of confidentiality, integrity, or availability of information or of 2036 system services.
+Cyber effects of concern to cyber resiliency engineering do include the 2037 effects of concern to security, including service degradation and denial or interruption of 2038 service, non-disruptive modification or fabrication as well as corruption or destruction of 2039 information resources, and unauthorized disclosure of information.
+In addition, they include 2040 the usurpation or unauthorized use of resources, even when such use is non-disruptive to 2041 the system-of-interest; reduced confidence in system capabilities, which can alter system 2042 usage behavior; and finally, alterations in behaviors affecting external systems, which can 2043 result in cascading failures beyond the system-of-interest.

-As noted above, cyber resiliency concepts and engineering practices assume a foundation of security.
-Some cyber resiliency techniques (discussed in Section 2.1.3) rely on the correct and effective application of security controls.
-Some cyber resiliency design principles (discussed in Section 2.1.4) adapt or are strongly aligned with the security design principles described in [SP 800-160 v1].
+2044As noted above, cyber resiliency concepts and engineering practices assume a foundation of2045security.
+Some cyber resiliency techniques (discussed in Section 2.1.3) rely on the correct2046and effective application of security controls.
+Some cyber resiliency design principles2047(discussed in Section 2.1.4) adapt or are strongly aligned with the security design principles2048described in [SP 800-160 v1].

-Resilience Engineering and Survivability
+2049 • Resilience Engineering and Survivability

-The specialty disciplines of resilience engineering and survivability engineering address system resilience whether or not the system-of-interest contains cyber resources.
-Cyber resiliency concepts and engineering practices assume that some of the system elements are cyber resources.
+2050The specialty disciplines of resilience engineering and survivability engineering address2051system resilience whether or not the system-of-interest contains cyber resources.
+Cyber2052resiliency concepts and engineering practices assume that some of the system elements are2053cyber resources.

-Resilience engineering is "the ability to build systems that can anticipate and circumvent accidents, survive disruptions through appropriate learning and adaptation, and recover from disruptions by restoring the pre-disruption state as closely as possible" [Madni07, Madni09].
-Survivability engineering is "the subset of systems engineering concerned with minimizing the impact of environmental disturbances on system performance.
-Survivability may be defined as the ability of a system to minimize the impact of a finite-duration disturbance on value delivery (i.e., stakeholder benefit at cost), achieved through the reduction of the likelihood or magnitude of a disturbance; the satisfaction of a minimally acceptable level of value delivery during and after a disturbance; and/or a timely recovery" [Richards09].
+2054 Resilience engineering is "the ability to build systems that can anticipate and circumvent 2055 accidents, survive disruptions through appropriate learning and adaptation, and recover 2056 from disruptions by restoring the pre-disruption state as closely as possible" [Madni07, 2057 Madni09].
+Survivability engineering is "the subset of systems engineering concerned with 2058 minimizing the impact of environmental disturbances on system performance.
+Survivability 2059 may be defined as the ability of a system to minimize the impact of a finite-duration 2060 disturbance on value delivery (i.e., stakeholder benefit at cost), achieved through the 2061 reduction of the likelihood or magnitude of a disturbance; the satisfaction of a minimally 2062 acceptable level of value delivery during and after a disturbance; and/or a timely recovery" 2063 [Richards09].